inchiresolver/inchiresolver/docs/protocol.rst

 InChI Resource
 ^^^^^^^^^^^^^^

-The InChI resource may provide a browsable index of all InChI structure identifiers available at a InChI resolver instance.
+The InChI resource of the InChI Resolver API may provide a browsable index of all InChI structure identifiers available at this InChI resolver instance.
 For each InChI instance a related resource link to a `Entrypoint Resource`_ may be given, referring to any service API entrypoints at which the InChI instance is available.

+The current prototype implementation of the resolver accepts InChI strings as input and creates the corresponding InChIKey, version number and whether the InChI is a Standard InChI or not.
+The safeOptions used for the creation of the original InChI can be added.

 Example: `PubChem Demonstration InChI Resolver [InChI instance object https://pubchem.inchi-resolver.org/inchis/36d8eb2e-aa7e-5c6e-8961-d9e8ead14f92] <https://pubchem.inchi-resolver.org/inchis/36d8eb2e-aa7e-5c6e-8961-d9e8ead14f92>`_